dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-defaultValue is then a useful feature
+null and undefined values from your form state are coerced to empty strings when provided to inputs. defaultValue is then a useful feature.

 ```jsx
 <HiddenInput formField='id' defaultValue='0' intConvert/>
 ```

+you can build [nested form components](/docs/nestedFormExample.md) but the entire form state is held in the root form component.

 and that's the heart of it, really.